YuxuanQin/math-notes/README.md

 The contents in each notes are accumulated bit by bit, so these are not standard course notes.

+- `algebra`: Notes on Algebra, currently nothing.
+- `algebraic-topology`: As the name indicate.
+- `category`: Notes on Category Theory, some propositions that I need to see them frequently.
+- `manifold`: Things about manifolds.
+- `simplicial`: Almost dead.
+- `today`: A diary-like notes, a lot of things.
+- `Geometric Group Theory`: Notes from Nankai Logic School 2025.

 ---

 # 数学笔记